 Yes, financial aid can be used to pay for a textbook rental.
 A credit card will still be required to be on file in order to rent a book.

 How long is the rental period, and can I return books by mail?

 The rental period begins the day the textbook rental is paid and continues until the day after the last day of finals, as shown on the Order Confirmation.
 All rented textbooks must be returned to the Bookstore, in good condition, by the Rental Return Due Date.
 Textbook rentals returned via mail must be postmarked by the Rental Return Due Date.
-Books can be returned by mail by using the prepaid return shipping label available online.
-If returning multiple books, please put them in one box and use one shipping label.
-Books can also be dropped off at the Bookstore.
+Books can be returned by mail by using the label available for a small shipping fee through the store textbook site or any other shipping method preferred. .
+If returning multiple books, please put them in one box and use one shipping label and make sure that the order number is included with the books you are returning.
+Books can also be dropped off at the Bookstore before the return date.

 How do I know which books are available as rentals?

-The list of Textbook Rentals is posted on the Bookstore website and in the Bookstore.
+The list of textbook rentals is posted on the Bookstore website and is displayed in the Bookstore.
 Online, the “Rental” option will display in the book list alongside “New” and/or “Used” (if available); check the box and follow the instructions.